 The borderline person may act physically abusive by hitting, throwing things, screaming, or threatening harm.

 9. Transient, stress-related paranoid ideas or severe dissociative symptoms.

 The borderline person can instantaneously flip between idealizing a loved one to seeing the same loved one as a threatening enemy.

 In addition, the borderline person may forget what he said and did a few hours or a day later, pretending that it never happened or that it’s “all in the past.”

 He almost never understands the emotional impact of his deeds on his loved ones.

 Why Borderline Personality Disorder Is Misdiagnosed?

 BPD can be difficult to identify because the behaviors presented above can be displayed by anyone on occasion, especially under stress.

-For the borderline person, it’s a difference of intensity and frequency and control.
+For the borderline person, it’s a difference in intensity and frequency, and control.
 These behaviors can even occur several times an hour and be shockingly sudden and intense.
 They seem entirely out of the control of the borderline person.